Methodology

 Model Runs and Evidence Policy

 How evidence is gathered.
 Audits are run with real AI agents.
-Each launch report includes runs from two models to capture behavioral variation.
-Divergences between runs are recorded rather than flattened away.
+Each launch report includes runs from two Claude models at different capability tiers (Opus and Sonnet) to capture behavioral variation.
+Running two tiers of the same family surfaces which issues are obvious breakdowns — even the top tier fails — versus subtle friction only the lower tier hits.
+That contrast is the core triage signal in every report.
+Divergences between runs are recorded rather than flattened away, because the divergence itself is often the finding.

 Agent + Models